 Time4Learning.com combines 1500+ multimedia lessons, printable worksheets and graded activities in a student-paced environment that brings concepts to life.
 Math and language arts lessons are correlated to state standards.
 Science, social studies and art are also provided as a bonus to most grades.

-Other key features of the curriculum:
+Other key features of the program:

 Time4Learning is entirely web based, so there is no software to download, no CDs and nothing additional to purchase.
-Students will be able to access the curriculum 24/7 from any computer with an internet connection.
+Students will be able to access the program 24/7 from any computer with an internet connection.